Retro gaming: Exhibitions

 Events typically include vendors, gameplay, tournaments, costumes, and live music.
 The Classic Tetris World Championship has been streamed online to millions of views and recaps have been broadcast on ESPN2.
 The International Festival of Comics and Games in Poland annually features a large retro gaming area open to all visitors.
+Since 2016, the Retro World Series has hosted over 500 retro gaming tournaments at conventions and events across the United States.

 Museums

 Retro gaming is recognized by museums worldwide.
 For example, the RetroGames arcade museum of Karlsruhe, Germany was founded in 2002 and the Computerspielemuseum Berlin was founded in 1997.
 Some classical art museums bear a video gaming retrospective, as with 2012's Smithsonian American Art Museum exhibition titled The Art of Video Games or as part of the Museum of Modern Art "Applied Design" exhibition in 2013.
 Starting in 2015, The Strong National Museum of Play adds games annually to the World Video Game Hall of Fame.
 In 2016, the first museum dedicated solely to the history of the videogame industry, The National Videogame Museum, was opened in Frisco, Texas.